hannobraun/rustecs/README.md

 }
 ```

-Why are we declaring entity constructors here, not the entities themselves?
+Why are we declaring entity constructors here, not a more general concept like
-Well, contrary to components, entities in Rustecs aren't represented by a data
+entity types?
+Contrary to components, entities in Rustecs aren't represented by
-structure.
+a data structure.
 An entity is just an id that refers to a bunch of components.

-So why do we declare entity constructors instead of more generally declaring an
-entity type?
-If you come from an object-oriented background, it might come
+If you come from an object-oriented background, it seem natural to think of an
-natural to you to think of an entity as having a "type", but that's not really
-how an ECS works.
+entity as having a "type", but that's not really how an ECS works.

 The "type" of an entity is solely defined by the components it has.
 When
 implementing the logic for the ECS, you won't say "give me all ships" or "give